-These five Finnish brands offer accessories that will not only add style to your outfit, but also improve your quality of life – and make a social impact while they are at it.
+These five Finnish companies offer accessories that not only focus on adding style to outfits, but also seek to make a social impact while they are at it.

-The perfect mix of design and technology, the Ōura Ring defines itself as the most accurate, comfortable and beautiful wearable available on the market.
+Mixing design and technology, Oura Ring is defined as the most accurate, comfortable and beautiful wearable available on the market.
 The smart ring guides its user towards better sleep, recovery and performance, and has attracted famed customers such as Prince Harry and investors such as Will Smith.

-Compact and stylish as never before, the ring taps raw data directly from your finger with its built-in biometric sensors, analyses it and sends it to the mobile app that then gives feedback and guidance on your wellbeing.
+Compact and stylish, the ring draws raw data directly from the user’s finger with its built-in biometric sensors, analyses it and sends it to the mobile app that then gives feedback and guidance on their wellbeing.

-“The ring is a premium product, and for us it’s crucial to be able to guarantee top-notch quality on every level,” co-founder Petteri Lahtela assured back in 2015.
+“The ring is a premium product, and for us it’s crucial to be able to guarantee top-notch quality on every level,” declared co-founder Petteri Lahtela.
 “We don’t cut corners at any stage.”

-Through collaborations with both renowned and less-known Finnish designers, Saintex creates soft reflectors that surely don’t lack style and keep you safe in the dim.
+Through collaborations with both renowned and less-known Finnish designers, Saintex creates stylish soft reflectors that keep users safe in the dim.
 The reflectors come in all colours and shapes, including a traditional wintery theme.

 With the popularity of personal safety reflectors increasing, the company is working hard on bringing style and safety to the domestic and international markets.

-Founded out of a desire to better the world, this Helsinki-based jewellery company finds creating beautiful earring designs and helping immigrant women to enter the Finnish labour market equally important.
+Founded out of a desire to better the world, this Helsinki-based jewellery company places equal importance on creating beautiful earring designs and helping immigrant women to enter the Finnish labour market.

-AIDA impact produces handmade jewellery using the finest natural materials and employing mainly refugee women who have had a hard time finding a job.
-The company’s charitable intentions come hand in hand with the ambitious plan to become a recognised fashion brand.
+AIDA impact produces handmade jewellery using the finest natural materials while employing mainly refugee women who have encountered difficulties in the job market.
+The company’s charitable intentions go hand in hand with an ambitious plan to become a recognised fashion brand.

 “Many of our customers don’t even know about our backstory when they buy the earrings,” pointed out founder and CEO Elina Siira.
 “We want to make stylish, classy and high-quality products, and it’s great that we can simultaneously contribute to social inclusion.”

-This innovative company puts a modern twist on traditional lockets that for centuries have been considered the most sentimental jewellery.
-Instead of a lock of hair or a tiny portrait, MyJemma digital lockets contain a chip that provides access to a cloud service for photos and videos, and the content is revealed with just the touch of a smartphone.
+The company’s first consumer product is a modern twist on traditional lockets that for centuries have been considered the most sentimental piece of jewellery.
+Instead of a lock of hair or a tiny portrait, the digital lockets contain a chip that provides access to a cloud service for photos and videos, and the content is revealed with just the touch of a smartphone.

 “We’re not measuring stress or blood pressure, as MyJemma isn’t an activity band or a fitness tracker,” explained CEO and co-founder Marko Kallio.
 “We want to be an instrument for increasing feelings of closeness and happiness in people’s lives.”

 Textile designer Nanna Salmi started her custom-made jewellery business quite by chance.
-Now, orders are coming in from around the world.
+Since then, orders have come in from around the world.
 What makes this jewellery so peculiar and unique is the key material used – horsehair.

 All nannasalmi design pieces are handmade according to customers’ individual wishes and, as a rule, using the horsehair they provide.